 Louis Erard is currently working on renewing itself and the first chapter of this strategy is this minimalistic take on the regulator.

 Louis Erard was originally founded in 1929 and its first watch produced in 1931.
-In 2003, the name was bought by Swiss investors and the brand relocated from La Chaux-de-Fonds to Le Noirmont, in the Jura.
-The idea was to produce refined watches with affordable prices and Louis Erard developed its first in-house module with Soprod in 2009.
+In 1992 Louis Erard relocated to Le Noirmont in the Swiss Jura and in 2003 it was bought by private Swiss investors and given a new lease of life.
+The idea was to produce refined watches at affordable prices and Louis Erard developed its first in-house module with Soprod in 2009.
 With a portfolio of simple 3-hand dress watches to chronographs and skeletonised models, Louis Erard decided to reach out to contemporary artist Alain Silberstein and watch designer Eric Giroud to inject new life into its iconic Excellence Regulator.

 Taking the Regulator display into the 21st century

 To date, there are three Regulator models in the Excellence collection with radically different personalities: the original classic interpretation with Roman numerals and blued hands; the artistic Alain Silberstein Regulator with playful squiggly hands and primary colours; and this decidedly contemporary and minimalist collaboration with designer Eric Giroud.